Governor of the Falkland Islands: Acting governor

 If the office of governor ever becomes vacant or if the incumbent governor is absent from the Falklands or unable to perform his or her duties, the King, on the advice of his secretary of state, can appoint an acting governor under section 24 of the constitution.
 The acting governor must take the oath before assuming office and has all the powers and duties of the governor until a new governor is appointed or the incumbent governor is able to carry on with his or her duties.

 Oath or affirmation

 Under section 23(3) of the constitution, before entering upon the functions of his or her office, the governor must take the oath of allegiance and the oath of office.
 The wording for the oath of office is specified in Annex B to the Constitution:

 "I, name, do swear (or solemnly affirm) that I will well and truly serve His Majesty King Charles the Third, His Heirs and Successors, and the people of the Falkland Islands, and will uphold the Constitution and other laws in force in the Falkland Islands, in the office of Governor.
 (So help me God.)"

+Power and responsibilities

+The Governor of the Falkland Islands is the representative of the British monarch and serves as the territory's head of state.
+The Governor's roles and responsibilities include: